wisdom223/Bayesian-Sales-Forecasting-for-Coca-Cola/README.md

 #### Implementation in Python

-The following Python code demonstrates the data cleaning and preprocessing steps stated above:
+The following Python code snipet demonstrates the data cleaning and preprocessing steps stated above:

 ```python
 # importing all the necessary libraries for data preprocessing, analysis and visualization